CGowdy/flex-calendar/docs/product-spec.md

 ## Glossary

-- Abeka Reference: The ideal, official progression (e.g., “Day 52 on today’s date”).
+- Reference Layer: The ideal progression (template sequence) driving deltas and forecasts.
-- School Day: A numbered instructional day (Day 1…Day N) in the user’s plan.
+- Scheduled Item: A dated instance on any layer (was “school day”).
-- Holiday: A non-school day; the schedule skips these automatically.
+- Exception Layer: A layer containing blackout or pause dates; other layers skip these dates.
-- Calendar: A named collection of dated entries (e.g., Abeka, Holidays, Student A, Student B).
+- Calendar: A container of layers (reference, progress, exception, scenario).
-- Chaining Calendar: A calendar that enforces sequential order; when one entry moves, subsequent entries reflow (e.g., Abeka and Student calendars).
+- Linked Layer: A layer whose items reflow sequentially when one item moves.
-- Non-chaining Calendar: A calendar whose entries are independent (e.g., Holidays).
+- Independent Layer: A layer whose items stay put when other layers move (e.g., exceptions).
-- Chain Move: Moving a single day to another date shifts all subsequent days in order.
+- Chain Move: Moving a single scheduled item reassigns subsequent items in linked layers.
-- Catch-up Plan: Temporary rule set (e.g., “double days on Tue/Thu”) to accelerate progress.
+- Catch-up Plan: Temporary rule set (e.g., “Tue/Thu = +1 item/day”) to accelerate progress.
-- Forecast: Predicted calendar end date or when parity with Abeka is reached.
+- Forecast: Predicted calendar end date or when parity with the reference layer is reached.

 ## Goals